Kenyan Stephen Sambu and Ethiopian Mamitu Daska Capture Top Honors at B.A.A. 10K

 The 13th B.A.A.
 Half Marathon, presented by Dana-Farber Cancer Institute and the Jimmy Fund, will take place on Sunday, October 13 and will be the third and final race in the 2013 B.A.A.
 Distance Medley.
 Registration opens on Wednesday, July 17.

-For complete results, click the button below:
+For complete results, please visit:

 For further information, please contact: